 While many people experience immediate results, you may not see your full, permanent lip color realized for about a month following your session.

 Although these procedures are just like regular tattooing, they’re often referred to as “semi-permanent” because the ink often fades or changes color over time.
-However, the Society of Permanent Cosmetic Professionals (SPCP) considers makeup tattooing as permanent because, when performed with reputable pigments or ink, the clear intention is to implant the color permanently.
+However, the SPCP considers makeup tattooing as permanent because, when performed with reputable pigments or ink, the clear intention is to implant the color permanently.

-Additionally, the SPCP notes that even the most advanced laser techniques will not remove tattooed pigments, so the color is not only permanent, but non-removable.
+Additionally, the SPCP notes that even the most advanced laser techniques risk not remove tattooed pigments entirely, so the color is not only permanent, but non-removable.

 Following essential lip tips, such as keeping the tattooed area well-moisturized and clean, will ensure your cosmetic tattoos last as long as possible.